Adventures in the Costa Rica Rainforest: Crazy Bird DancesJune 7, 2019

 Award-winning for its environmental and social actions, Portasol Living offers vacation rentals as well as phenomenal Costa Rica properties for sale in its private eco-community.
 There are hiking and mountain biking trails, waterfalls, and swimming holes in creeks and the Portalon River that borders the property.

 I stayed in the large, three-bedroom Casa Monos Locos that can accommodate up to nine guests.
 Tall jungle trees cradle the exquisite two-story luxury home.
 Featuring open common areas and all the amenities, it is the perfect place to enjoy tropical living.
 Below the infinity pool and expansive pool deck on stilts, the verdant forest falls away to reveal the deep blue Pacific Ocean on the horizon.
 Yellow-throated toucans and fiery-billed aracaris use the huge tree by the pool deck as a clubhouse.

-During our visit, we enjoyed beautiful sunsets, a long walk on nearby Matapalo Beach, watching the mist roll through the forest after an afternoon rain, and listening to the amazing sounds of the jungle around us.
+During our adventures in the Costa Rica Rainforest, we enjoyed beautiful sunsets, a long walk on nearby Matapalo Beach, watching the mist roll through the forest after an afternoon rain, and listening to the amazing sounds of the jungle around us.
 One evening we were treated to a fabulous gourmet dinner prepared at our villa by Portasol’s private chef, Alonso Orozco.